asmjit/asmjit/README.md

 ### Recursive Functions

-It's possible to create more functions by using the same `X86Compiler` instance and make links between them.
-In such case it's important to keep the pointer to the `CCFunc` node.
+It's possible to create more functions by using the same `x86::Compiler` instance and make links between them.
+In such case it's important to keep the pointer to the `FuncNode` node.
 The first example creates a simple Fibonacci function that calls itself recursively:

 ```c++
 #include <asmjit/asmjit.h>